datdiego/CS5103_Project/README.md

 5. The program will give two options to start either requirements:
    - Option (1) will provide unique word statistics from the TEXT.
    - Option (2) will replace an old word from the text to a new word from user input.
+   - Option (3) will initiliaze grepline feature, will return lines where keywords occur.
 6. Program will ask if user wants to restart program.